pigeonflight/ECQuiz/Products/ECQuiz/README.txt

 The Plone 3 port was finished by `Eudemonia Solutions AG`_, with funding from the `ITC of the ILO`_.

-ECQuiz was ported to Plone 4 by `Eudemonia Solutions AG`_.

 .. _Michael Piotrowski: mxp@dynalabs.de
 .. _Wolfram Fenske: wfenske@eudemonia-solutions.de
 .. _Chad J. Schroeder: http://aspn.activestate.com/ASPN/Cookbook/Python/Recipe/409413